ssadedin/groovy-ngs-utils/userguide/chapter-3-vcf-files/working-with-variants.md

 # General Notes

 Variants are one of the core focuses of many genomic analysis, so Groovy NGS goes to significant effort to streamline and optimise access to variant information.
-This is one of the exceptions, where even though HTSJDK does provide a [VariantContext](https://samtools.github.io/htsjdk/javadoc/htsjdk/htsjdk/variant/variantcontext/VariantContext.html) class, Groovy NGS provides a different, substitute class as a complementary option.
+This is one of the exceptions where, even though HTSJDK does provide a [VariantContext](https://samtools.github.io/htsjdk/javadoc/htsjdk/htsjdk/variant/variantcontext/VariantContext.html) class, Groovy NGS provides a different, substitute class as a complementary option.
 This is because  HTSJDK focuses on completely representing all features from the VCF specification and also ensuring high levels of safety and robustness in how it is used.